 Human chorionic gonadotrophin (hCG) is also tested as part of the prenatal screening program for Down’s syndrome.

-A urine sample collected first thing in the morning or a blood sample taken from a vein in the arm
+Either a urine sample or a blood sample taken from a vein in the arm.

-Human chorionic gonadotrophin (hCG) is a hormone produced in the placenta of a pregnant woman.
+Human chorionic gonadotrophin (hCG) is a hormone produced in the placenta of a pregnant woman, , which starts to be produced around 6 days after fertilisation.
 A pregnancy test is a specific blood or urine test that can detect hCG and confirm or exclude pregnancy.
-The hormone can be detected 10 days after a missed menstrual period, the time period when the fertilised egg is implanted in the woman's uterus.
-With some methods, hCG can be detected even earlier, at one week after conception.

 During the early weeks of pregnancy, hCG is important in maintaining function of the corpus luteum (which is formed from the ruptured ovarian follicle following ovulation).
 Production of hCG increases steadily during the first trimester of a normal pregnancy, peaking around the 10th week after the last menstrual cycle.
 Concentrations then fall slowly during the remainder of the pregnancy.